tkporter/kubectl-common/README.md

 ## Alias Configuration

-`kubectl-common` uses aliases to versions to easily switch between versions without needing to memorize the numeric `x.x.x` version of `kubectl` needed.
+`kubectl-common` uses aliases of versions to easily switch between versions without needing to memorize the numeric `x.x.x` version of `kubectl` needed.

 Aliases are defined in an `alias-config.json` file.
 Here's an example of what